Thierry Baudet: Political views

-Baudet is a national conservative and Eurosceptic, advocating for both the Netherlands' exit from the European Union and the eventual dissolution of the EU.
-He is against unskilled immigration into the Netherlands.
-In a speech he described immigration as causing a homeopathic dilution of the Dutch culture, and in an interview said he wants to preserve the native cultures and ethnicities of Europe as they are.
+At the start of his political and writing career, Baudet was a national conservative and Eurosceptic, advocating for both the Netherlands' exit from the European Union (EU) and the eventual dissolution of the EU, as well as campaigning against unskilled immigration into the Netherlands.
+In a speech he described immigration as causing a "homeopathic dilution" of the Dutch culture, and in an interview said he wants to preserve the native cultures and ethnicities of Europe as they are.
+In 2017, Baudet expressed admiration for murdered Dutch politician Pim Fortuyn, and both ideological and personality comparisons between the two men were made by both Dutch and overseas media.